 JOIN TEAM EUGENE for the: Bike to PIELC Challenge

-Bike to Eugene Challenge is a one-day, 140 mile bike ride from Portland to Eugene in honor of the 29th annual Public Interest Environmental Law Conference at the University of Oregon.
+Bike to Eugene Challenge is a one-day, 140 mile bike ride from Portland to Eugene in honor of each annual Public Interest Environmental Law Conference at the University of Oregon.
 Our team is a coalition of Lewis & Clark Law students dedicated to public interest environmentalism, to biking, and to challenges.
 The purpose of the ride is to reduce our carbon footprint by opting to travel to the largest environmental law conference in the world, twelve hours by bicycle, instead of two hours by car.

 The Bike to Eugene Challenge proposes, to ourselves and our communities, a greater sense of personal accountability for environmental harms.
 Our team also wants to celebrate biking, both for the pure joys of biking, and as a tool to reduce our carbon footprint.
-Our motto this year is “bike more, drive less.”
+Our motto every year is “bike more, drive less.”

-TEAM EUGENE NEEDS SPONSORS for 2013!
+TEAM EUGENE NEEDS SPONSORS!

 Please email firstname.lastname@example.org or email@example.com if you are interested in supporting our cause.
 In addition to our undying gratitude, we will be happy to include your information on all promotional materials.